I-House Archives Presented as Successful Case Study

 This past summer, International House and The Winthrop Group discussed their successful partnership on the early stages of International House’s archive project at a conference of foundation archivists.
 The conference, “Advancing Foundation Archives: Advocacy, Strategies and Solutions,” was the first of its kind in 30 years and placed I-House within the broader context of organizations committed to stewarding their records.

 The work conducted by International House and The Winthrop Group was presented on a panel entitled “Getting It Done: Collaborative Case Studies.”
-Michael Walter, Special Assistant to the President at International House and the I-House archive project manager, presented alongside Sam Markham, Director at The Winthrop Group, with whom I-House partnered on the first phase of launching the I-House Archive project.
+Michael Walter, the I-House archive project manager, presented alongside Sam Markham, Director at The Winthrop Group, with whom I-House partnered on the first phase of launching the I-House Archive project.

 Markham and Walter spoke about the project’s history, focusing on early assessment and strategy work.
 They spoke of how the House began developing its archive program in 2018.
 “We’re just beginning to discover what we have,” Walter stated.
 “This is a project of great urgency – many of our records are falling apart.
 It’s also a project of great value, because the archives feature a wealth of untold stories that relate to the work we’re doing today and will be doing in the future.
 It will serve the House for decades to follow.”